 Once values and goals are established, questions or issues will arise.
 For example, once a business entity is identified then you will need to determine how to structure, manage and transfer it.
 Working with advisors to choose the best tools will help move the process forward.

 A team of advisors is needed to help with the many pieces of farm transfer planning.
-A farm business consultant, lender, accountant, financial adviser, land-use planner, or conservation planner/land trust represenative can help with farm business and land-use issues.
+A farm business consultant, lender, accountant, financial adviser, land-use planner, or conservation planner/land trust representative can help with farm business and land-use issues.
 A lawyer, tax consultant, insurance agent, financial adviser, retirement planner or estate planner can help with legal, financial or asset management questions.
 Some individuals enlist professional mediators to help negotiate complex family dynamics.
 Many states, either through the Cooperative Extension System or State Departments of Agriculture, offer agricultural mediation services.

 - A Team Approach to Farm Transfer Planning Assistance, Land for Good